atelictsd/Atelic-TSD/content/issues/2025-01-27-preventative-maintenance.md

   - 53W53
 severity: notice
 ---
 *Maintenance Scheduled | 08:00am Central* - The Technology Services Department has scheduled maintenance at 53W53 on February 4 between 8am and 2pm Central affecting internet access.
 During this maintenance period, wireless internet access will be unavailable intermittently.
-We expect the maintenance period to last 00 minutes.
+We expect downtime to be no more than five minutes at a time.
 We are sorry for any inconvenience this may cause you.
 The Technology Services Department will update this incident post throughout the maintenance period.